Adhesive Capsulitis

 Clinical Features

 Patients will describe a generalised deep and constant pain of the shoulder (which may radiate to the bicep), that often disturbs sleep.
-Associated symptoms include joint stiffness and a reduction in function.
+Associated symptoms include joint stiffness and a reduction in joint function.

 On examination, there may be a loss of arm swing and atrophy of the deltoid muscle.
 Generalised tenderness on palpation is common.